Maurice Dockrell (Unionist politician): Politics

 At the 1918 general election, he was elected as Irish Unionist Alliance Member of Parliament for Dublin Rathmines from 1918 to 1922.
+Dockrell was the only unionist elected outside of Ulster and the Dublin University constituencies.
+The nationalist vote had been split between the United Irish League and Sinn Féin, enabling his election.
+In 1919 he made a speech in Westminster were he declared that he "stands in the House today as the sole representative of 350,000 Unionists of the South of Ireland".
 The 1918 election was a watershed in Ireland.
 Following the Easter Rising in 1916, Sinn Féin had grown in popularity, eclipsing the Irish Parliamentary Party.
 Sinn Féin candidates treated the election as an Irish general election, pledging not to take their seats in the British House of Commons, but to unilaterally establish a separate parliament in Dublin.

 At the election, the Dublin University constituency returned two Unionists, and Dockrell was the only other Irish Unionist returned outside Ulster.
 Rather than joining Sinn Féin in the First Dáil, Dockrell took his seat in the House of Commons of the United Kingdom.
+On 28 June 1921 Dockrell was one of five Unionist leaders invited by to a meeting to discuss the future government of Ireland by the Irish leader Éamon de Valera.